-In the San Marcos River, Ludwigia has been planted in a wide variety of habitat types ranging from areas with shallow depths, high velocities over coarse substrates to areas with slack-water habitat over silt substrate to determine which habitat results in greatest rates of expansion and persistence.
-In 2019, Ludwigia patches have expanded and contracted with fluctuations in recreational areas.
+In the San Marcos River, L. repens has been planted in a wide variety of habitat types ranging from areas with shallow depths, high velocities over coarse substrates to areas with slackwater habitat over silt substrate to determine which habitat results in greatest rates of expansion and persistence.
+In 2019, L. repens patches have expanded and contracted with fluctuations in recreational areas.
 This species' coverage expanded in reaches upstream of Hopkins Street, with many of the new patches being relatively small and occupying areas recently cleared of nonnatives.
-This is possibly occurring, because for the first time Ludwigia has multiple source populations upstream.
-Hygrophila has been observed to reduce the expansion of two native species: Ludwigia and Potamogeton.
-Potamogeton is an additional species that has struggled to become established in a few reaches: being almost undetectable from Cypress Island onward.
-Like Ludwigia, Potamogeton has been planted in numerous areas with varying substrate compositions in an attempt to determine the most suitable habitat type.
-It was observed to exhibit the best growth in the upper reaches with high flow and dense, coarse substrates (gravel/sand and clay).
+This is possibly occurring, because for the first time, L. repens has multiple source populations in the upper San Marcos River.
+Hygrophila has been observed to reduce the expansion of L. repens.
+Their habitat preference seems to be shallow, moderate flow and nonsilty substrate, although L. repens in City Park is thriving in soft silty substrate.

-In 2016, Hydrocotyle was accepted as an approved native species to plant in the San Marcos River.
-Hydrocotyle, like Ludwigia, can become a littoral species, persisting in areas of shallow water.
-Therefore, these species are utilized to replant river margins or areas of very shallow water depths or along riverbanks.
+In 2016, Hydrocotyle verticillata was accepted as an approved native species to plant in the San Marcos River.
+Hydrocotyle verticillata can become a littoral species, persisting in areas of shallow water.
+Therefore, this species is utilized to replant river margins or areas of very shallow water depths.